danielesilvitelli/Video-analysis-algorithms-for-real-time-fire-flames-detection-using-CNNs-and-LSTM/README.md

 ![App Screenshot](https://link-to-your-image.com/screenshot.png)

 ## 🤝 Contributing
-We are always looking for new contributions!
-To contribute, please follow these simple steps:
+I would greatly appreciate it if you would contribute to the improvement of the project!
+In this case, please follow these simple steps:
 1. Fork the repository
 2. Create a branch for your improvement (`git checkout -b feature/your-feature-name`)
 3. Commit your changes (`git commit -m "Add new feature"`)